phun-ky/grunt-mustache/README.md

 [getting_started]: https://github.com/gruntjs/grunt/wiki/Getting-started

 ## Documentation
-Add something like this in yer gruntfile:
+Add something like this in your gruntfile:

 	mustache: {
 	  files : {